 The Measurement of Residual Stress using Laboratory Based X-Ray Diffraction Instruments; the Positives, the Pitfalls and a Round Robin

-A one day workshop which will include the following topics:.
+A one day workshop which included the following topics:.

 - The basic principles of crystallography and of the laboratory based X-ray diffraction (XRD) method